caas-team/py-kube-downscaler/README.md

 1. Downtime Hours: Kube Downscaler will add to each targeted DaemonSet a Node Selector that cannot be satisfied `kube-downscaler-non-existent=true`
 2. Uptime Hours: Kube Downscaler will remove the `kube-downscaler-non-existent=true` Node Selector from each targeted DaemonSet

+### Scaling PodDisruptionBudgets

+The feature to scale PodDisruptionBudgets can be useful to relax availability constraints on workloads.
+If enabled, the PodDisruptionBudget algorithm works like this:

+1. Downtime Hours: Kube Downscaler will bring `minAvailable` and `maxUnavailable` to 0
+2. Uptime Hours: Kube Downscaler will bring back `minAvailable` and `maxUnavailable` to their original value

+**Important**: Kube Downscaler, actually, cannot process values written in percentages.
+Resources with `minAvailable` or `maxUnavailable` written as percentages will be automatically excluded from scaling

 ### Scaling ScaledObjects

 The ability to downscale ScaledObjects is very useful for workloads that use Keda to support